inv4fee2020/pli_node_conf/README.md

 6. Updates BASH_FILE2 with EXTERNAL_INITIATORS parameter
 7. Checks for the Golang path & updates bash profile as necessary
 8. Initialises the BASH_FILE2 PM2 service & sets PM2 to auto start on boot

+9. External Initiators install & setup
+10. Performs authentication the plugin module & generates the initiator keys & output to file
+11. Manipulates the stored keys file & transfers to VARIABLES
+12. Auto generates the BASH_FILE3 file required to run the Initiator process
+13. Initialises the BASH_FILE3 PM2 service & updates PM2 to auto start on boot